17 Best Fall Activities for Families in Atlanta

 Visit a North Georgia orchard.
 Drink apple cider and bring home your favorite apple baked goods.
 Hillcrest Orchards in Ellijay hosts the Apple Pickin’ Jubilee on fall weekends through October.
 In addition to apple picking, you may milk a cow, watch swimming pig races, take a wagon ride and plenty more.
 Go to Mercier Orchards in Blue Ridge for pies — fruit pies, fruit pies with no sugar added, pecan pies, pumpkin pies, fried pies — plus wine, cider and hard cider, gifts galore and, well, just everything.
 There are many fun daytrips from Atlanta to try.

 3. Go pumpkin patching

 Pick the perfect pumpkin.
 Most local pumpkin patches offer hayrides and yummy pumpkin-flavored goods.
 In Dawsonville, visit both Uncle Shucks Corn Maze and Pumpkin Patch and Burt’s Pumpkin Farm.

 4. See beautiful fall foliage

-Take a day trip to North Georgia and zip line through the trees with North Georgia Canopy Tours or take a tour on the Blue Ridge Scenic Railway.
+Take a day trip to North Georgia and dare to hop a ride at Blue Ridge Zip Line and Canopy Tours or take a tour on the Blue Ridge Scenic Railway.
 If you’re sticking around town, visit one of Atlanta’s top parks for autumn leaves peeping or stroll through the gardens at Jimmy Carter Presidential Library and Museum.

 5. Navigate through a corn maze